Is pest control pet-friendly? It can be if you take certain precautions.

 Parasite control products can help reduce the risk for your pet(s), but reducing the mosquito population in and around your home, will reduce mosquito exposure to your pet(s), and result in fewer bites.

-Bed bugs can get at your pets even indoors, and even in their bedding.
+Bed bugs can get at your pets even indoors, including in their bedding.
 More itching and scratching.
-After you’ve cleaned and vacuumed your pets’ area, wash pet bedding in hot water, apply a pest control product to your pet, and sprinkle a bed bug killer throughout the area.
-Sprinkle more on and around your pets’ bedding (you’re using a pet-friendly bed bug killer, right?)
+After you’ve cleaned and vacuumed your pets’ area, wash pet bedding in hot water, apply an approved on-animal pest control product to your pet, and apply a bed bug killer insecticide throughout the area.
 If you have a heavy bed bug infestation, contact a pest control company as quickly as possible!

 Two species of particularly poisonous spiders, the Black Widow and the Brown Recluse, are native to the United States.
 The Black Widow is found primarily in the South and West, while the Brown Recluse can primarily be found in the south-central Midwest (southeastern Nebraska to southwestern Ohio, then south through Texas and north Georgia).